 And, it’s within walking distance of Old Town Pasadena – a great place to hang out afterward.

-There’s so much else to explore here though.
+While the caliber of these museums is not at the level of, say, the Smithsonian, it’s worth a visit if you prefer science, technology, or nature over art museums.
 This is an ideal place to take kids.
-While the caliber of these museums is not at the level of, say, the Smithsonian, it’s worth a visit if you’re not into art museums and prefer science, technology, or nature instead.

 A Warning About Free Museum Days

 Most museums have special days when admission is free.
-These are great for saving money, and to ensure the atmosphere at the museum will be lively.
+These are great for saving money, and ensuring the atmosphere at the museum will be lively.

 The downside is that the museum could be a bit too crowded, and parking could become an issue.
 I went to LACMA on a free day once and the museum parking was completely full, so we had to drive around for fifteen minutes trying to find street parking.
-Just a word of warning.
+Just a word of warning – going on a “free” museum day might not be worth the hassle, especially on something like a first date.

 Well, those are my picks!
 What do you think?
 Let me know about your favorite museums in LA! – Brian